adamhinton/mj-eng-react-project/README.md

 -Takes meal list from Context global state and maps over it, producing a <SingleMeal/> for each -The idea is to display the list of meals in a digestible manner -Passes meal name, id and calorie count in as props to SingleMeal

+### `SingleMeal.js: <SingleMeal/>`

+-Imports EditIcon, Button and TextField from MUI for component usage -Displays a single meal that was inputted by user (name and calorie count) -Takes the name, id and calorie count of meal in as props from MealDisplayContainer.js -Trash button to delete item

+EDIT FUNCTIONALITY of SingleMeal:
+-Edit button to pull up edit form:
+.User toggles edit mode by hitting edit button (saved in state as boolean: isEditMode, setIsEditMode) .User can change name and calorie count of meal in edit form .User submits or cancels their edit, then component reverts back to default display mode -function editForm is called when edit button is hit, then displays the edit form